OCA/account-invoicing/account_invoice_kanban/README.rst

 Configuration
 =============
-Stage are set up in the Project application (standard tasks stages):
+Stage are set up in the Invoicing application:

 #.
-Project menu --> Configuration --> Stages --> Task Stages
+Invoicing menu --> Configuration --> Stages --> Invoice Stages
 #.
 Create a new stage
-#.
-Click on "Used in Invoicing"

 Usage
 =====